Jimwi/ilets_words/day24/12 Timothy Geithner on the Great Recession.md

 Ezra Klein: I do not remember the time when you were in college-

 Tim Geithner: You were born.
 You were alive.
 It was a time when there's the early stage of the conservative movement among college campuses, and Dartmouth was one of the `epicenters` of that movement.
 We see the echoes of that today across the political system.
 There was a group of conservative students at that point that started a newspaper called The Dartmouth Review.
 They published in their newspaper a confidential list of members of the Lesbian Gay Student Alliance and including a bunch of people who hadn't come out to their friends or their parents.
 It was devastating to them.
-Did it without their consent.
+Did it without their `consent`.
 I ran into them in a line at the dining hall or one of the café's and said what you quoted.

 Ezra Klein: What did he say in response?